 The voltage on the EN/UVLO pin controls the ON/OFF operation of the TPS2585x-Q1.
-An EN/UVLO pin voltage higher than $V{\text{EN/UVLO-H}}$ is required to start the internal regulator and begin monitoring the CCn lines for a valid Type-C connection.
-The internal USB monitoring circuitry is on when $V{\text{IN}}$ is within the operation range and the EN/UVLO threshold is cleared.
-For TPS25850-Q1, the buck regulator and the USB ports load switch remains OFF until a valid Type-C detection has been made.
-For TPS25851-Q1 and TPS25852-Q1, the buck regulator starts to operate, however, the USB ports load switch remains OFF until a valid Type-C detection has been made.
-This feature ensures the cold socket (0 V) USB Type-C $V{\text{BUS}}$ requirement is met.
+An EN/UVLO pin voltage higher than $V{EN/UVLO-H}$ is required to start the internal regulator and begin monitoring the CCn lines for a valid Type-C connection.
+The internal USB monitoring circuitry is on when $V{IN}$ is within the operation range and the EN/UVLO threshold is cleared.
+For TPS25858-Q1, the buck regulator and the USB ports load switch remains OFF until a valid Type-C detection has been made.
+For TPS25859-Q1, the buck regulator starts to operate, however, the USB ports load switch remains OFF until a valid Type-C detection has been made.
+For TPS25858-Q1, the buck regulator starts to operate, nowever, the USB ports load switch remains OFF until a valid Type-C detection has been made.
+This feature ensures the cold socket (0 V) USB Type-C VBUS requirement is met.